Contract of Indemnity

 Definition of Contract of Indemnity

 According to Halsbury, Indemnity is a contract, express or implied to keep a person, who has entered into or who is about to enter into, a contract or incur any other liability, indemnified against loss, independent of the question whether a third person makes a default.
+Black’s Law Dictionary defines Indemnity in various instances;

 “A contractual or equitable right under which the entire loss is shifted from a tortfeasor who is only technically or possibly at fault to another who is primarily or actively responsible.”
 As was described in Moorhead v.
 Waelde[1].

-To understand the concept of Contract of Indemnity, the facts of Adamson v Jarvis[2] serve as a perfect illustration,
+To understand the concept of Contract of Indemnity, the facts of Adamson v Jarvis[2] serve as a perfect illustration.

 The defendant instructed the plaintiff, who was an auctioneer, to sell certain cattle.
 After a while, it came upon the knowledge of the plaintiff that the defendant did not own the livestock in the first place.
 The owner of the livestock sued the plaintiff as he was the auctioneer and the plaintiff sued the defendant for indemnity for the loss, he had suffered due to the defendant’s actions.